lancelet/space-workshop/notes/notes.md

 systems and to perform rough assessments of capability.

 The equations of motion of the rocket have this nice closed-form solution for a constant burn in a vacuum.
-However, it's worth pointing out that a closed-form solution won't generally be possible once we introduce atmouspheric drag.
+However, a closed-form solution won't generally be possible once we introduce atmouspheric drag.
 This is the whole point of the rest of the workshop.

-The approximate Delta-V values for various missions can be calculated and tabulated in advance, so that rocket systems which might be suitable for them can be discussed.
+Many missions use Delta-V as a short-hand for energy requirements during various mission phases.
+It is often used as a way to approximate the fuel costs of various parts of a mission, usually described as a "Delta-V Budget".
 For example, NASA described the Delta-V of various stages of the Apollo Lunar Landing missions in the following figure: